dadgar/onecache/README.md

 Download pre-compiled binaries by browsing the [releases.](https://github.com/dadgar/onecache/releases)

+See a micro-benchmark comparing OneCache and memcached [here.](BENCHMARK.md)

 ## Usage
 ### Single Node
 To start a single OneCache node listening on memcached's default port, simply